jgromes/LoRaLib/README.md

 # LoRaLib

-## Arduino library for LoRa modules based on SX1278 chip
+## Arduino library for LoRa modules based on SX1278 and SX1272 chips

 ---